 FREEBIE alert…Candy Cane Patters (click HERE).

 Students can paint or color a AB or ABC pattern on their candy canes.
 Plus the candy canes are perfect to hang up around the classroom too.

 Measuring presents using ornament rulers is an activity my students always LOVE.
 Students measure how tall or long each present is and record the measurement on the recording page.
 Then they have to find a gift box the same size as the present!
 Students are measuring, comparing, counting, and using a ton of math vocabulary!
 This activity is in my Christmas Center pack.

-Decorating Christmas trees is a must during the holidays.
-Make it a math activity!
+Decorating Christmas trees is a must during the holidays!
+Bring it to the classroom by making it a math activity!
 Students roll a number cube and count out the corresponding number of ornaments (aka pom poms).
 Too easy for your students?
 NO worries!
 Use two number cubes, add, and count out the total!
 This activity is in my Christmas Center pack.

-Or make a Christmas Tree craftivity!
-Cut up some holiday or green scrapbook paper into half in stips and let students cut like crazy!
+You can also make a Christmas Tree craftivity!
+Cut up some holiday or green scrapbook paper into half inch strips and let students cut like crazy!
 A Christmas Tree pattern is in my Christmas Center pack.

 Teach your students that Christmas is a time to help and give to others!
 It is so important for students to learn how they can help others and develop empathy for others.
 Create a Helping anchor chart so students can visually see all the ways they can help at school, help at home, help others, and help our world.
 This activity is in my Helping and Giving pack.